 What is the difference between a “crown” and a “cap”?

 Crowns and caps are two different names for the same treatment.
-Our dentists will refer to all restorations of this type as “crowns,” regardless of what material your crown is made of.
+Our dentist will refer to all restorations of this type as “crowns,” regardless of what material your crown is made of.
 However, patients frequently refer to restorations made of tooth-colored material as “caps” and restorations made of gold or stainless steel as “crowns.”

 What is the difference between a bridge and a partial denture?